Knotx/knotx-fragments/handler/README.md

   key = "some payload key"
 }
 ```
-If no key specified whole payload will be copied.
+If no key is specified the whole payload will be copied.
 A key can direct nested values.
 For example
 for the payload:
 ```hocon
 someKey {